DIDONEproject/musif/README.md

 - An Advanced Tutorial, to extract features of different corpora and create your own hooks and features.

 ### Installation
-To install the latest version of musif, just run
+To install the latest version of musif, just run:
 `pip install musif`
 which will download musif and all its necessary dependencies.

+(Good practice is to update your package manager: `python3 -m pip install –-upgrade pip`)

 ## music21 and jSymbolic features
 Currently, musif is able to process and integrate basic music21 features.